bharath272/sds_eccv2014/README.md

 `ftp://ftp.cs.berkeley.edu/pub/projects/vision/sds_pretrained_models.tar.gz`
 and untar them in the main SDS directory.

 `demo_sds.m` is a simple demo that uses the precomputed models to show the outputs we get on a single image.
+It takes no arguments.
+It runs the trained models on an example image and displays the detections for the person category.
 This function is a wrapper around the main function, which is called `imagelist_to_sds.m`.

 ###Benchmarking and evaluation

+You can also run the benchmark demo, `demo_sds_benchmark`, which tests our pipeline on a small 100 image subset of VOC2012 val and then evaluates for the person category.
+You can call it as follows:
+`demo_sds_benchmark('/path/to/VOC2012/VOCdevkit/VOC2012/JPEGImages/', '/path/to/cachedir', '/path/to/SBD');`
+Here the cachedir is a directory where intermediate results will be stored.
+The function also requires the SBD (Semantic Boundaries Dataset), which you can get [here](http://www.cs.berkeley.edu/~bharath2/codes/SBD/download.html).
-You can also run the benchmark demo, `demo_sds_benchmark`, which tests our pipeline on a small set of 100 images and then evaluates for the person category.
-It does the evaluation for both before refinement and after refinement, and reports an AP<sup>r</sup> of **59.9** in the first case and **66.8** in the second case.
+The function does the evaluation for both before refinement and after refinement, and reports an AP<sup>r</sup> of **59.9** in the first case and **66.8** in the second case.